Homie-Ai-project/homie_orchestrator/MIGRATION_SUMMARY.md

-# Homei Orchestrator - Migration Summary
+# Homie Orchestrator - Migration Summary

 ## Overview
-The Homei Orchestrator has been successfully updated to focus on AI workloads and specifically orchestrate the `homei_ai` container instead of Home Assistant.
+The Homie Orchestrator has been successfully updated to focus on AI workloads and specifically orchestrate the `homie_ai` container instead of Home Assistant.
 The system now positions itself as a **self-hosted, private, secure, and unlimited AI platform orchestrator**.

 ## Key Changes Made